borteo/neat-starter/src/posts/happyness.md

 > Why settle for less?
 Why stay in a country that fails to recognize the awesomeness of [IT]?

 In Italy, programmers are often treated like the bottom of the barrel.
 Just grunt workers.
-But in reality, we are *artists*, *poets*, *creative geniuses*!
+But in reality, we are _artists_, _poets_, _creative geniuses_!

 If we toil away in uninspiring, soul-sucking environments, our spirits wither away.
 We lose our spark, passion, and curiosity.
 Sure, it can happen elsewhere too.

 But here's the thing, my friend.
 If you're not vibing with your current project, just grab your lock, stock, and laptop, and quickly find something that really gets you excited.
 That way, you won't end up stuck in a gig where you can't stand your boss, coworkers, or even your own existence, with no way out.
-Go for an atmosphere that's buzzing, electric, and full of life."
+Go for an atmosphere that's buzzing, electric, and full of life.

 **In our field, the world is our oyster, thanks to the wonders of the internet**.
 You don't have to jet off to Amsterdam, London, or Berlin to find your dream job.
 Just shoot off an email with your dazzling introduction and resume attached.
 Simple and doesn't cost a dime.

 So, if you, like the old me, are dissatisfied with your job, feeling undervalued and taken for granted, remember this: in Germany, Switzerland, the Netherlands, England, Scandinavia (and that's just scratching the surface), there are countless opportunities waiting to sweep you off your feet.
-Rediscover that giddy excitement and passion you had when you wrote your first "[Hello, World!]"
+Rediscover that giddy excitement and passion you had when you wrote your first “[Hello, World!]”

-But this time, my friend, it'll be you, grinning from ear to ear, proudly proclaiming: "Hello World!"
+But this time, my friend, it'll be you, grinning from ear to ear, proudly proclaiming: “Hello World!”

 ---